mozilla/bedrock/docs/contribute.rst

 How to contribute
 =================

+Before diving into code it might be worth reading through the :ref:`Developing on Bedrock<coding>` documentation, which contains useful information and links to our coding guidelines for Python, Django, JavaScript and CSS.

 Git workflow
 ------------
 When you want to start contributing, you should create a branch from master.